ktonge/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview
 This week's challenge was focused on evaluating credit card risk using supervised machine learning.
-We used both oversampling and undersampling techniques, including RandomOverSampler, SMOTE, and Cluster Centroids.
+We were instructed to use both oversampling and undersampling techniques, including RandomOverSampler, SMOTE, and Cluster Centroids.
 We also used a combination of the two with SMOTEEN.
-Our last two, BalancedRandomForestClassifier and EasyEnsembleClassifier, reduced bias.
+Our last two models, BalancedRandomForestClassifier and EasyEnsembleClassifier, reduced bias.

+Overall the goal was for me to determine which model worked best for the provided dataset.
+After running all of the models, I received the results below.

 ## Results
 ### Oversampling